 If you’re an Internet marketer, you must know the power of “anchor text” in search engine optimization.
 Although this is a commonly-used phrase, many marketers are yet to discover what it really means after Google's Penguin and Hummingbird updates.
-Anchor texts are a crucial part of SEO and strongly impact your search engine ranking.
+Anchor texts are a crucial part of SEO link building strategies and strongly impact your search engine ranking.

 If you use it correctly, you’ll witness your rank climbing higher on a daily basis.
 If you use it without thinking, you might notice your organic search traffic disappearing overnight or be penalized.
 In this post, I’m going to explain what anchor texts are all about and how you can optimize them for a well-performing website.